West Coast Wetsuit Guide: Pacific Northwest

 Winter in the PNW is cold and wet.
 The Northern Hemisphere storm cycle is in full effect and relentlessly slams this area.
 This is one of the few places where, more often than not, you have to wait for the swells to die down to surf.
 The ocean, on average, is the coldest in these months and rarely gets above 50 degrees F. Furthermore, the air temperatures (especially the further north you venture) can be frigid, which makes having the proper gear even more necessary.
 For most folks, a hooded 5mm suit with a quality interior liner, 5-7mm booties, and 2-5mm surf gloves are the call.

-Year Round North West Surfer Wetsuit Recommendations
+Year Round PNW Surfer Wetsuit Recommendations

 We highly recommend the O’Neill Psycho Tech 5.5/4+ Hooded Chest Zip Wetsuit - available in a men's and women's model.
 It’s been a bestseller for years here in the PNW.
-Insanely flexible and lightweight neoprene and a quality Firewall liner make it the perfect blend of performance and warmth for year-round surfing along the North West coast.
+Insanely flexible and lightweight neoprene and a quality Firewall liner make it the perfect blend of performance and warmth for year-round surfing along the coast.

 We’re also fans of the Hotline Reflex boots.
 The rugged sole makes them the perfect PNW boot for some of our rocky shoreline approaches.
 For gloves, our top recommendation is the O'Neill Psycho Tech model line - made from the same highly flexible neoprene found in the wetsuit with the same name.